obakis/rbrsa/README.md

 The [Finturk Data System](https://www.bddk.org.tr/BultenFinturk/) provides granular, detailed data, including statistics broken down by province, whereas the standard Monthly Bulletin offers national-level aggregates.

+Note: For the time being only a single grup_kod is allowed.
+The API allows using multiple grup_kod as well to download for more than bank groups.
+This will be added in future versions.

 ```r
 library(rbrsa)